West TV Family Handbook

 Beaverton Schools must sometimes close due to extreme weather conditions.
 They may also operate on a two-hour delay schedule or snow route schedule.
-Snow route information is posted on the District website and in our school newsletter.
 A two-hour delay means schools will open two hours later than normal.
 This allows time for thawing and for heavy traffic to subside.

 We encourage you to use your judgment when transporting your child to school on icy roads.
 You may choose to keep your child home for the day.
 Your child will not be penalized if you decide it is unsafe to travel to school.

-In the event of school closures or snow day schedule, information will be announced on the radio and TV stations beginning at 5:00 a.m.
+Decisions about school closure or delayed start will typically be communicated to media outlets and posted on the district website, via ParentSquare and via social media by 5:30 a.m.
 You may also locate information at the BSD website or the District 24-hour NEWSLINE at 503-356-4434.
 The school or District will also call and or text all School Messenger subscribers.
 Please do not call the school office phone with unnecessary calls.

 If the weather becomes extremely bad during the day, school may be dismissed early.
-Announcements of early closures during the school day are also made on local radio stations.
+The school will follow elected emergency closure plan.
+If you have more than one student, please make sure that both students have the SAME elected emergency closure plan.
 If the decision is made to close schools, all evening meetings and night activities will be canceled, including all extracurricular programs and athletic events.

 An early closure due to inclement weather or for any other reason are considered emergency school closures.
 The emergency school closure plan on your child’s enrollment or verification forms will be followed.

 Emergency Closure Family Plan